 Cooinda Vale, Campania

 Established in 1985, the Cooinda Vale vineyard is ideally positioned facing northeast overlooking the Coal River in southern Tasmania.
-On the 43.5 Latitude line, the vineyard is planted on northeast facing slopes at 130m above sea level.
-This is a unique microclimatic location, being well protected from prevailing winds but still highly influenced by maritime conditions.
+On the 43.5 Latitude line, the vineyard is planted on northeast facing slopes between 80 and 100m above sea level.
+This is a unique microclimate, being well protected from prevailing winds but still highly influenced by maritime conditions.
 The long growing season, which can extend into May, with high sunshine hours, predominately winter rainfall and the occasional frost and snow, combine to provide an excellent condition for cool climate grape varieties, such as Pinot Noir, Pinot Grigio, Riesling and Chardonnay.
 Warmer Summer daytime temperatures and clear Autumn days contribute to this site proving to be rewarding for Syrah, Cabernet Sauvignon and Merlot also.

 Butcher’s Hill Vineyard, Richmond